Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Introduction

-From a numerical point of view, our main contribution is a method combining the Frank-Wolfe (FW) algorithm \cite{Dunn1978,Jaggi2013}, applied to the relaxed problem, and the selection method described previously.
+{From a numerical point of view, our main contribution is a method which is parallelizable, which benefits from the convexity of the randomized problem, but avoids the difficulty of the manipulation of probability measures (arising in the formulation of the randomized problem).} This could be achieved by combining the Frank-Wolfe (FW) algorithm \cite{Dunn1978,Jaggi2013}, applied to the randomized problem, and the selection method described previously.
 The resulting algorithm, called stochastic Frank-Wolfe (SFW) algorithm, is described and analyzed in Section \ref{sec:BFW}.
 Each iteration of the algorithm requires to solve a subproblem of the form \eqref{eq:lagrange2}, which is decomposable into $N$ subproblems.
 Resorting to the selection method, we avoid to manipulate explicitely probability measures on the sets $\mathcal{X}_i$, which may otherwise cause memory issues.
 The SFW method is able to find an $\mathcal{O}(1/N)$-solution to problem \ref{pb:aggre}.
-In addition, we estimate the probability that the iterate $x_k$ is $\big(\frac{C}{k}+ \epsilon\big)$-optimal, for $k \leq 2N$.
+In addition, we estimate the probability that the iterate $x_k$ is $\big(\frac{C}{k}+ \epsilon\big)$-optimal, for $k \leq 2N$, where $k$ is the iteration counter.
 This result relies on concentration inequalities for martingales \cite{Delyon2015} which generalize McDiarmid's inequality.

+{Let us note that many articles in the literature are dedicated to stochastic variants of the Frank-Wolfe algorithm.
+These variants are concerned with the situation where the cost function is in the form of the expectation of a random cost and where its gradient is evaluated by sampling.
+See for example \cite{ding2018frank,hassani2020stochastic,hazan2016variance,mokhtari2020stochastic,yurtsever2019conditional}, see also \cite{fadili2021inexact,locatello2019stochastic} and the references therein.
+Let us emphasize that the stochasticity of our algorithm has another origin, namely the selection method.
+In all these articles, convergence is established in expectation; to our knowledge, only the article \cite{tang2022high} quantifies the probability of success of some stochastic method based on the Frank-Wolfe algorithm.}

 Our last theoretical contribution is a sharp estimate of the relaxation gap, of order $\mathcal{O}(q \wedge N/N^2)$, where $q$ is the (potentially infinite) dimension of the aggregate space $\mathcal{E}$.
 It is proved in Section \ref{sec:refine}.
 It relies on a geometrical relaxation of problem \eqref{pb:aggre}, shown to be equivalent to the relaxation by randomization.
 The relaxation gap is estimated with the help of a measure of nonconvexity for sets (introduced in \cite{Cassels1975}) and with the help of the Shapley-Folkman lemma \cite{Starr1969}.
 We also give an estimate of the price of decentralization (as defined by Wang in \cite{Wang2017}).
 We conclude the section with a detailed comparison of our approach and the one of \cite{Wang2017}.